 7. You see your partner as trustworthy.

-8. In relationship-relevant areas (such as warmth and attractiveness), you view your partner a little bit more positively than s/he views themselves or how most other people view your partner.
+8. In relationship-relevant areas such as warmth and attractiveness, you view your partner a little bit more positively than they view themselves or than most other people view them.

 9. You enjoy the ways your partner has changed and grown since you met.

-11. (If applicable) When you reunite at the end of the day, you say something positive before you say something negative.
+11. When you reunite at the end of the day, you say something positive before you say something negative.

-12. You reminisce about positive experiences you had together in the past (e.g., fun vacations).
+12. You reminisce about positive experiences you've had together in the past.